pravinyo/website/_posts/2026-09-06-architecture-intro.md

 ## Why This Post Exists in the AI-Assisted Development Series

-This is the first post in Module 3, and Module 3 is about architecture — so it's worth being explicit about why an "architecture" module belongs in a series about building software *with* AI agents.
+This is the first post in the [Software Architecture](/posts/architecture-intro/) series, which is about architecture — so it's worth being explicit about why architecture belongs in a series about building software *with* AI agents.

 An AI coding agent is extremely good at producing a plausible-looking function, class, or route handler on request.
 What it is not good at, by default, is remembering that your data-access code is never supposed to talk directly to your presentation layer, or that `ServiceA` already depends on `ServiceB` and must not depend on it the other way around too.
 Each prompt is answered mostly in isolation, drawing on patterns that are statistically common in training data — not necessarily the patterns your codebase has committed to.